 When we’re talking about bars and cafés a lot of people think about Friday night drinks and birthday parties, but you don’t need to order an alcoholic treat.
 These days a lot of bars want to create that home-y feeling of your own living room, so the homebodies among us will enjoy this tip!
 Just go to one of the many bars or cafés in Amsterdam and make a day out of it.
 Play a board game, read the newspaper, order tasty food, cheer on your favorite soccer team and talk to the people around you – or don’t - it’s all up to you!

 Are you done with the vibe of one bar?
 Just hop over to the next one to fill up your day with fun scenes and new impressions.

-Aah, a good old classic: ice skating in Amsterdam.
+Aah, a good old classic sporty activity: ice skating in Amsterdam.
 Even if it rains, skating is a sweet activity during the winter.
 Especially because at the Jaap Eden ice skating rink you can do it inside!
 During the week you can spin some pirouettes or ride in circles, while at the weekends you can flaunt your disco moves on the ice at the disco skating events in the evening.